alpengeist/gpt-companion/README.md

 - The hotkeys can be configured in profile-default.toml.
 Mind you that it is not easy to find free keys that work in the relevant applications.

 ## OpenAI Models
-The Companion can use the chat models, however not in a chat-like fashion -  nobody needs yet another chatbot.
+The Companion can only use the non-reasoning models, however not in a chat-like fashion -  nobody needs yet another chatbot.
 The companion keeps no history of the conversation with the model, which would be required to make it "chatty".
 It provides one-shot Q&A dialog similar to a function call.
 ## Prerequisites